twitter-archive/standard-project/README.md

 There are two additional environment variables that control the actual resolver used to publish.

-1. if SBT\_CI is set and proxyPublishRepo is defined, proxyPublishRepo is used
+1. if SBT\_PROXY\_PUBLISH is set and proxyPublishRepo is defined, proxyPublishRepo is used
 2. if SBT\_PROXY\_PUBLISH\_REPO is set, it is used as the root URL to publish to

 Credentials are read from ~/.artifactory-credentials, and look like